Honda Spirior

 The Honda Spirior (思铂睿 (Sībóruì)) is a mid-size sedan produced by Honda.
 It was introduced in 2009.

+History

 First generation (2009)

 The first generation Spirior was a badge-engineered version of the Japanese and European eighth generation Accord/Acura TSX.
 Production started in August 2009 in China, by Dongfeng Honda.
 At the same time, the North American and Asia Pacific version of the eighth generation Accord was marketed as the Honda Accord in China and produced by Honda’s joint venture with Chinese automaker GAC.

 Second generation (2015)

 The Spirior concept was revealed at the 2014 Beijing Auto Show previewing the production model exclusive to China by the end of 2014.
 It is produced by Honda’s joint venture with Dongfeng and sold exclusively in the Chinese market.
+Besides the base 2.0 L R20Z8 i‑VTEC engine mated to a CVT, the Spirior stood out as Honda’s first mainstream sedan to combine a powerful 2.4 L K24Z5 Earth Dreams engine with an in-house 8-speed DCT in China, offering sharper throttle response and smoother acceleration than a traditional automatic.
+In 2017, a sport hybrid variant was introduced, sharing Honda's Intelligent Multi-Mode Drive (i-MMD) system with the ninth-generation Accord Hybrid.
+This system paired a 2.0 L Atkinson-cycle engine with dual electric motors and an E-CVT, delivering high fuel efficiency and smooth electric-assisted driving tailored to urban conditions.
+The Spirior includes advanced features like all-LED lighting, a head-up display, lane-departure warning, and blind-spot monitoring, helping it blur the line between mainstream and luxury performance sedans.
 It was replaced in late 2018 by the sixth generation Inspire, which is a rebadged tenth generation Accord.